OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 London is home to some of the world’s most exceptional national art collections, open to the public for free.
 But it also boasts a host of eclectic small art galleries in quieter corners of the city.
 Take a detour from the big museums with Culture Trip’s guide to some of the capital’s quirkiest galleries.

 The vaults beneath St Pancras Parish Church have taken on a variety of roles over the centuries.
 They were used as burial grounds from 1822 and 1854 to combat the overcrowding of village graveyards, and later as an air-raid shelter in both World Wars.
 In 2002 this underground space was transformed into a contemporary arts venue named The Crypt Gallery, which you can visit today.
 Enter through the bright-red door on Dukes road and explore the collections, curated to provoke contemplation.

-This article was revised by Holly Black in August 2017.
+This article was revised by Freire Barnes and Holly Black in January 2019.